zalando/skipper/docs/reference/filters.md

 ## sed

+// TODO:
+// - we need to document that only non-zero matches are replaced
+// - we can document that it is currently not supported, together
+//   with the templating

 This filter () expects a regexp pattern and a replacement string as arguments.
 During the streaming of the response body, every occurence of the pattern will be replaced with the replacement string.
 The editing doesn't happen right when